Thunar - The File Manager Window

 |Side Pane in Tree View - Main Window as Detailed List|

 When in Detailed List mode, you have the option of configuring which columns are visible by selecting View → Configure Columns... from the main menu.
+Alternatively you can just right-click on any column head.

 |Visible Columns in the Detailed List View|